OliverAbraham/Templates/README.md

 ## INSTALLATION

-To use a template, copy the file
-"ConsoleAppTemplate by Oliver Abraham.zip" into your Visual Studio Templates folder, i.e:
+To use a template, copy the corresponding zip file into your Visual Studio Templates folder, i.e:
 C:\Users\<YOUR USERNAME>\Documents\Visual Studio 2022\Templates\ProjectTemplates

 To create a new Visual Studio solution using this template, select file --> new --> project